john9francis/radiation-modeling/timeSpent.md

 - 6/14 2:00 pm 1 hr Working on my "geant4-installation-instructions" document
 - 6/14 3:51 pm 1 hr Finishing up that document
 - 6/14 5:15 pm 3 hrs Made YouTube video about how to install Geant4
-- 6/15 1:50 pm Learning more about how linacs measure dose.
+- 6/15 1:50 pm 1 hr Learning more about how linacs measure dose.
+Found two articles I can use to check my work.
+Learned about PDD and dose profile.